funkytaco/geninfocus/README.md

 **Run Meteor locally for development**

-If you don't have Meteor installed, visit http://meteorjs.com `meteor`
+If you don't have Meteor installed, visit http://meteorjs.com

+Now run meteor:

+`meteor`

+This will perform some operations which will take about 30 seconds on average before your web stack is available.

 **Develop locally on a full stack!**